anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

 pip install -r requirements.txt
 ```

-[Tshark] is required for the PCAP parsing.
+[TShark] is required for the PCAP parsing.

 As the plots are rendered with LaTeX rendering, a LaTeX installation compatible with `matplotlib` is
 required.
 For more information, please read [the `matplotlib` documentation][matplotlib usetex].